ahmedaashraf/Multi-layer-Maze-Router/README.md

-also in the end you'll get the grid which is a 2d array in which each cell have a set of 3 elements of 0's and 1's representing an obstacle which is formed within the process for example , if grid [0][0] have (1,0,1) this means there is an obstacle in layer 1 and an obstacle in layer 3 which also means that in layer 1 and 3 are involved in previous paths.
+also in the end you'll get the grid which is a 2d array in which each cell have a set of 3 elements of 0's and 1's representing whether the cell is involved in any paths or not and if yes it is going to be an obstacle in the future. for example if grid[0][0] = (1,1,0) this means that this cell is involved in a path in layer 1 and layer 2 but not 3 and this cell is an obstacle in these layers in upcoming path findings.

 also, a plot for the grid is provided